What Does It Mean If All Your Relationships End On Bad Terms?

 "All these breakups were so fraught with emotions and pain that it was better just to pretend the other person doesn't exist anymore," she explains.
 She blocked her exes on all social media and communication platforms and vowed never to look back.

 Francesca is not alone.
-Despite what celebrity breakup statements might have you believe, a recent survey conducted by YouGov found that only 8% of Britons are friends with all of their exes and more than half are not friends with any of their exes.
+Despite what celebrity breakup statements might have you believe, a recent survey conducted by YouGov in the UK found that only 8% of Britons are friends with all of their exes and more than half are not friends with any of their exes.

 “